Garnish: balsamic reduction*, crumbled feta cheese, chopped fresh mint

 Instructions

-Cut: Cut watermelon in half lengthwise.
-Place flat side down, and cut 1 ½ inch wide slice.
+Cut: Cut ½ large seedless watermelon in half lengthwise.
+Place flat side down, and cut 1 ½ inch wide slices.
 Cut the largest rectangle possible from each of these slices.
 You should be able to get about 6 steaks from ½ of a watermelon.

 Dry: Pat each of the steaks dry with paper towels.
 If you have time, place them in the refrigerator uncovered for 1 to 2 hours to dry out excess moisture.
 Give them a final pat right before preparing.

-Flavor: Whisk together oil liquid smoke, garlic, salt, and pepper.
+Flavor: Whisk together 2 Tbsp olive oil, ½ tsp liquid smoke, 2 cloves garlic (minced), and ¼ tsp each salt and pepper.
 Liberally brush on both sides of watermelon steaks.

 Saute: Lightly grease a large saute pan over low/medium.
 Gently slide each steak in, cooking for about 5 minutes on each side.
-Increase heat to medium-high and continue to cook each side for one minute, or until lightly browned.
+Increase heat to medium-high and continue to cook each side for one minute until lightly browned.

 Serve: Serve warm, topped with balsamic reduction, feta, and mint.